bakame-php/http-structured-fields/README.md

 $item->parameters->value("a")->decoded(); //returns 'Hello World' echo $item->toHttpValue(); //returns "hello world";a=:SGVsbG8gV29ybGQ=:
 ```

+Conversely, the `Item::fromPair` is an alternative to the `Item::from`
+which expects a tuple composed by an array as a list where:

+- The first member on index `0` represents one of the six (6) item type value;
+- The second optional member, on index `1`, MUST be an iterable construct containing tuples of key-value pairs;

 Once instantiated, accessing `Item` properties is done via two (2) readonly properties: